spatialcurrent/go-lazy/README.md

 ## Description

-**go-lazy** is a library that includes a lazy reader that allows delayed opening of a resource until the first read.
+**go-lazy** is a library that includes a lazy reader and writer that allows delayed opening of a resource.
+The `LazyReader` can be used to delay opening a file, an using a file descriptor, until the file is actually read.
+The `LazyWriterAt` can be used to delay creating a file until the first byte is actually written.

 # Usage